Stormy Daniels–Donald Trump scandal: Alleged 2006 encounter

 In July 2006, Stormy Daniels, an American pornographic film actress, met Trump at a celebrity golf tournament in Nevada.
-At the time, Trump was married to Melania Trump (who gave birth to their son Barron four months prior) and was the host of the reality TV series The Apprentice.
+At the time, Trump was married to Melania Trump (who had given birth to their son Barron four months prior) and was the host of the reality TV series The Apprentice.

 Daniels said, most recently under oath, that after briefly meeting Trump in 2006, she was invited to dinner and to meet him at his hotel room.
 Daniels testified that Trump asked her many questions about her life, and at some point Daniels said she had grown up poor.
 Trump also allegedly asked wide-ranging questions about the business model of pornographic video production, including but not limited to details about condom use and testing for sexually transmitted diseases.
 Daniels also said Trump talked about making Daniels a guest on The Apprentice.
 Daniels testified that she thought they would be going to a restaurant, and eventually used the bathroom in Trump's hotel room, but upon re-emerging was surprised to find Trump stripped to his underwear sitting on the bed.
 Daniels testified she said "I think we should go" and moved toward the door but Trump allegedly stood in her way saying in part, "This is the only way you're getting out of the trailer park."
 Daniels could not remember how she ended up on the bed, but testified that they had sex in the missionary position and Trump chose not to use a condom.
 Daniels insisted she was neither forced nor under the influence, but also said it was not something she wanted and that she "blacked out".